Episode 11 – Chief Designer

 Is this a real anomaly or a potential one?

 Altai: Potential.
-The variation was only on the screen for the briefest of moments at around 75% complete.
-Every thing else checks out.
+The variation appeared only briefly at around 75% complete.
+Everything else checks out.

 Layan: We run with the numbers we’ve got.

-Altai was not happy with the answer, but the Chief had made the decision – Altai was both a stickler for the rules and the absolute integrity of his data, – but he also respected authority.
+Altai was both a stickler for the rules and the absolute integrity of his data — but he also respected authority.

 Altai: Yes Chief.